 Adjectives for describing lighting or ambiance

-Selecting the perfect adjectives to portray the lighting or atmosphere in a room can craft a special atmosphere or environment.
-Here are some words you could use:
+When I’m selecting the perfect adjectives to portray the lighting or atmosphere in a room, I’m really crafting a special atmosphere or environment.
+Here are some of the words I often consider for this purpose:

 Choosing the correct adjectives to illustrate the lighting or ambiance can build a one-of-a-kind and remarkable experience for guests or just enhance the atmosphere in your home.